jamesrwilliams/personal-site/src/posts/2019/a-deep-dive-into-the-console-api.md

 I've set up a demo CodePen that uses a `setTimeout` and a setInterval to showcase these features that you can see here: https://codepen.io/jamesrwilliams/pen/WmepWv

 There is also the `timeStamp()` method which is an **experimental** feature at the time of writing.
-This lets you add markers to the browsers performance metrics, allowing you to mark a point in your execution with others like layout and paint events.
+This lets you add markers to the browsers' performance metrics, allowing you to mark a point in your execution with others like layout and paint events.
 Read more on the MDN docs about [`console.timeStamp()`](https://developer.mozilla.org/en-US/docs/Web/API/Console/timeStamp).

 ## Stacktraces